ByNoMeans/Bash-Prompt/README.md

 all of which are stored in the `.bash_aliases` file.

-Additionally, the git aliases use git-completion, tab works like always.
+Additionally, the git aliases use git-completion; tabs works like always.

 ## Tips